Battle of Krabbendam

-The Battle of Krabbendam (also called the Battle of Zijpedijk) of 10 September 1799 was fought at the seaboard village of Krabbendam during the Anglo-Russian invasion of Holland (1799) between forces of the French Republic and her ally, the Batavian Republic, under the command of French general Guillaume Marie Anne Brune on one side, and a British division under general Sir Ralph Abercromby on the other.
+The Battle of Krabbendam (also called the Battle of Zijpedijk or the Battle of Zyp) of 10 September 1799 was fought at the seaboard village of Krabbendam during the Anglo-Russian invasion of Holland (1799) between forces of the French Republic and her ally, the Batavian Republic, under the command of French general Guillaume Marie Anne Brune on one side, and a British division under general Sir Ralph Abercromby on the other.
 The British division had established a bridgehead in the extreme north of the North-Holland peninsula after the Battle of Callantsoog.

 Brune tried to dislodge Abercromby's division before it could be reinforced by other Anglo-Russian forces, using Herman Willem Daendels' Batavian divisions to attack frontally while Dominique Vandamme's French division attempted to outflank the British.
-Poor organization of disposition for the troops by Brune's staff prevented the Batavians from achieving success, and the French division was forced to withdraw due to fire from gunboats.
+Poor organization of disposition for the troops by Brune's staff prevented the Batavians from achieving success, and the French division was forced to withdraw due to fire from gunboats under captain Sir Home Popham.
+Historian Dmitry Milyutin does not specify Popham's actions.
+He attributes the Franco-Batavian failure to their reliance on infantry alone, while crediting the British success to the effectiveness of both their infantry and artillery (without clarifying if these were army or naval artillery; both types participated in the battle).
+Furthermore, he states that Krabbendam proved to Brune that "the British could not be dislodged from a strong defensive position, regardless of troop strength".
 The British victory enabled them and their Russian allies to land their expeditionary force and to break out of the bridgehead during the Battle of Bergen.